PeterC66/m4ops/NotesStandardsPractices.md

 - referred to in app.js
 - can be called from the client by eg fetch(`/continents`)

+### Routes

+- All on localhost:5000 (and formatted by JSONView)
+  - /places - list of studies in M4OPS
+    - /places/xxx - OPSDetails for XXX studye, with all its bits and arrays
+  - /continents - continent/country/location/study (each has M4OPS:true where it is/contains an included study)
+  - /m4opsdata - the M4OPS.json file, with all its bits and arrays

 ### Connecting to MongoDB

 The MongoDB URL (including database) is set in .env.